CTMarius/protractorStarterKit/README.md

    integrated grunt task runner your IDE.
 6. Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.

+   You can test this repo with the example tests againts a simple note taking app like this: grunt e2e --baseUrl=https://keen-ardinghelli-99a36b30.netlify.app/

 ### Writing tests:

 - Scenarios in the feature files.